Xonshiz/comic-dl/docs/index.md

 --sorting							   Sorts the download order.(VALUES = asc, ascending,old,new,desc,descending,latest,new)
 -dd,--download-directory               Specifies custom download location for the comics/manga.
 -rn,--range                            Selects the range of Chapters to download (Default = All) [ Ex : --range 1-10 (This will download first 10 episodes of a series)]
 --convert						       Tells the script to convert the downloaded Images to PDF or anything else.
-(Supported Values : pdf) (Default : No) [By default, script will not convert anything.]
+(Supported Values : pdf, cbz) (Default : No) [By default, script will not convert anything.]
 --keep   							   Tells the script whether to keep the files after conversion or not.
 (Supported : No, False) (Default : Yes/True) [By default, images will be kept even after conversion.]
 ```
 #### Note :